 Readability gives support to Kindle devices, Android, and iOS, and it has extensions for Firefox, Chrome, and Safari, plus the usual bookmarklets and add-by-email features.

 Readability does not possess lots of app integration, though it does work with a few well-liked ones, like Reeder, Pulse, Tweetbot, Flipboard and iCab Mobile.

 Interface & Features: Readability looks quite similar to Instapaper, but with fewer options.
 It looks nice enough and the animations really make its interface pleasant, but it isn’t nearly as feature-filled as the other apps.

 In the event that you just desire something simple, then readability will function fine or else we would suggest passing it by in favour of Pocket.

 • Pocket Premium

-Pocket possesses a very strong vision for the future, and Pocket premium is the initial piece of this longer term goal.
+Pocket possesses a very strong vision for the future, and Pocket premium is the initial piece of this longer-term goal.
 Although testing may be slow to begin, the sponsored content is going to be of high quality.
-Pocket has always been a place for top quality and sponsored posts are not exempted.
-Their aim is to ensure that these posts and the content in them does not only feel natural to your Pocket experience, but will also be things you’d love to read and watch to boot.
+Pocket has always been a place of top quality and sponsored posts are not exempted.
+Their aim is to ensure that these posts and the content in them does not only feel natural to your Pocket experience but will also be things you’d love to read and watch to boot.